Photosynq/PhotosynQ-Documentation/docs/instruments/console-commands.md

 # Console Commands

 Using the Console in the Desktop application, you can use these commands to directly communicate with the Instrument.
-It allows to change settings and display informations, which are mostly only for advanced users or developers.
-When working with the console and these commands, be careful!
+It allows you to change settings and display information.
+We advise against new users working with the console and these commands since they are typically used by advanced users or developers.

 ::: warning Note
 Some of the commands will introduce changes without warning, which could cause the Instrument to malfunction.